 Appointments and Administrators

 In addition to basic flight ratings and associated special skills, there are also appointments and certifications, such as those for Basic Instructors and Tandem Administrators.
-These advanced training opportunities are discussed in more detail in Advanced Education.
+These advanced training opportunities are discussed in more detail in Advanced Certifications.

 All rating officials - An overview of all the possible types of rating officials in the system, with links to the members who hold these ratings.